kashmirintelligence/AI-Challenge/README.md

 ### Part 1: Time Series Forecasting
 In this part you will:

-- Implement a time series forecasting model using any deep learning model of your choice.
+- Implement a time series forecasting model with a transformer backbone and any prediction head design of your choice.
+(Implemented yourself, do not use externally implemented models)
 - Train the model on the provided dataset.
 - Test the model to evaluate its performance.
 - Benchmark your model to predict future trend in different time-windows, Select a time window that performs the best.